Srisairam9881/Sorting-Algorithms-Part-1/README.md

     .......                   .......
     last                        1

-* nce, the number of comparisons is
+* Hence, the number of comparisons is

 * (n-1) + (n-2) + (n-3) +.....+ 1 = n(n-1)/2
-* nearly equals to n2
+* nearly equals to n^2

 * Hence, Complexity: O(n2)

 * Also, if we observe the code, bubble sort requires two loops.
 Hence, the complexity is n*n = n^2

+### 1. Time Complexities
+#### Worst Case Complexity: O(n2)
+* If we want to sort in ascending order and the array is in descending order then the worst case occurs.
+#### Best Case Complexity: O(n)
+* If the array is already sorted, then there is no need for sorting.
+#### Average Case Complexity: O(n2)
+* It occurs when the elements of the array are in jumbled order (neither ascending nor descending).
+### 2. Space Complexity
+* Space complexity is O(1) because an extra variable is used for swapping.
+* In the optimized bubble sort algorithm, two extra variables are used.
+Hence, the space complexity will be O(2).
 ##